 Due to their unique work environment, medical secretaries need to be able to remain focused, respond promptly and accurately to instruction, and also maintain confidentiality when appropriate.
 A working knowledge of medical terminology is very helpful as well.
 Medical secretaries should also be familiar with different insurance policies, as they will have to process patients' visits and may have to discuss the policy with the patient.
 Above all, medical secretaries need to maintain a positive attitude in a potentially stressful work environment.
 They are often the first face patients see upon walking into a facility and they can do a great deal to put patients at ease.

 Medical secretaries must have, at a bare minimum, a high school diploma.
 Most then chose to take courses at a vocational school or community college, culminating in an Associate of Applied Sciences degree.
-Medical secretaries can expect to earn around $32,670/year, with great opportunities for advancement, especially in the administrative side of healthcare.
 Hiring managers should target applicants with prior experience in the healthcare field, as well as strong candidates with backgrounds in clerical work.
 Criteria Corp customers hiring medical secretaries usually favor two tests, the first being the Criteria Basic Skills Test (CBST), which measures communication skills, attention to detail, and basic math, all skills and traits that are highly correlated with job success.
 The second is the Employee Personality Profile (EPP), which is a personality test that helps employers screen for personality traits that typically result in successful administrative assistants and patient-friendly personnel.

 If you're an employer interested in previewing these tests, start a 30-day free trial.